Safadiyazan/XaMobility/README.md

 ## Collaborators and Special Thanks

-Thanks to Kfir Assor, BAI Shuangxia, GAO Yang, Ayelet Gal-Tzur, Nikolas Geroliminis, Assaf Granot, Ramiz Elaiyan, Nizar Jbara, Miran Khweis, Lishuai LI, Boris Mirkin, Quan Quan, Rami Sabbagh, Tal Zameret, and Ron Zehavi, and especially Rao Fu, for their collaboration, discussions, and contributions to the development of this work.
+Thanks to Jack Haddad, Kfir Assor, Shuangxia Bai, Ayelet Gal-Tzur, Yang Gao, Nikolas Geroliminis, Assaf Granot, Ramiz Elaiyan, Nizar Jbara, Miran Khweis, Lishuai LI, Boris Mirkin, Quan Quan, Rami Sabbagh, Tal Zameret, and Ron Zehavi, and especially Rao Fu, for their collaboration, discussions, and contributions to the development of this work.

 ---